Stock events for Alliance Resource Partners LP (ARLP)

 ARLP’s Geographic footprint

-Alliance Resource Partners' coal operations are primarily concentrated in the Illinois Basin and Appalachian coal regions, operating seven underground mining complexes across several states.
-ARLP also owns and operates a significant coal loading terminal on the Ohio River at Mt.
-Vernon, Indiana.
-Its oil and gas mineral interests are located in strategic producing regions across the United States, including the Permian Basin, Anadarko Basin, and Williston Basin.
+Alliance Resource Partners' coal mining operations are primarily located in the Illinois Basin and the Appalachia Basin, with seven underground mining complexes across Illinois, Indiana, Kentucky, Maryland, Pennsylvania, and West Virginia.
+It operates a coal loading terminal on the Ohio River in Mount Vernon, Indiana.
+Its oil and gas mineral interests are concentrated in strategic producing regions across the United States, including the Permian, Anadarko, and Williston Basins.

 ARLP Corporate Image Assessment